-Note: nesting other calculations inside a function or formula is a common practice in many more advanced formulas.
-It is not limited to the IF function.
+In Excel, nesting other calculations inside a function or formula is a common practice in many more advanced formulas.
 You can find many examples in this list.

 If you are interested in a more detailed example of a quantity-based discount formula, this example uses XLOOKUP instead of IF to apply more granula discounts based on a lookup operation.